THE E-2 NON-IMMIGRANT VISA

 - Existing businesses available for investment (please ask us about availability)

-- Can include employees from home country under the E-2 Visa
+- Can include employees from the home country under the E-2 Visa

 While the E-2 visa offers extraordinary flexibility for foreign entrepreneurs and carries no minimum dollar investment threshold to qualify, there are some important qualifying criteria and limitations which need to be carefully considered.